Pruning at Initialization -- A Sketching Perspective: Pruning Approximation Error

 \section{Pruning Approximation Error}

-Using the relationship between pruning and sketching drawn in \cref{sec:SketchPrune}, we can use the analysis tools from sketching for examining the properties of pruning.
-All proofs are in the \cref{sec:proofs}.
+Using the relationship between pruning and sketching drawn above, we use the analysis tools from sketching for examining the properties of pruning.
+All proofs are in the sup. mat.

 In pruning at initialization, the initial vector $w_0$ is used for finding the mask, and then we approximate the features with the same mask and another unknown vector $w^\star$.
 Typically, $w^\star$ is the learned weights at the end of training.
 The features are $X^T w^\star$ and we aim to minimize $\norm{X^T w^\star - X^T (w^\star \odot m)}$.
 Note that since $m$ is chosen randomly we bound the expected value of the approximation error.
-For simplicity, we use the notation of $p^0_{i} = \Pr_{w^0,X}[i]$ as detailed in \cref{eq:prob}. $p^0$ is the optimal probability to sample the mask at initialization.
+For simplicity, we denote $p^0_{i} = \Pr_{w^0,X}[i]$, having $p^0$ as the optimal probability to sample the mask at initialization.
 In our analysis, $X$ may be given or randomly distributed while the weighting $w$ is assumed to be known.

 First, we present a simplified version of the one found in the original sketching paper \cite{drineas2006fast} assuming the data $X$ are given.
 We rephrase the lemma to match the vector-matrix multiplication case.